Welcome to today's edition of the Rush 24-7 podcast.

 A, they do think it's a guaranteed loser, which it's not.

-Look at public public public polling data, and you'll see that public polling on abortion on demand is lower than it's ever, well, not ever been lower in the last than it's been in ten years.
+Look at public polling data, and you'll see that public polling on abortion on demand is lower than it's ever, well, not ever been lower in the last, than it's been in 10 years.

-It's it's you know, you go to the Republican convention and you've got the delegation from South Carolina, Mississippi, Alabama, North Carolina, West Virginia, and all pro-Laffers out there.
+It's, you know, you go to the Republican convention and you've got the delegation from South Carolina, Mississippi, Alabama, North Carolina, West Virginia, and now pro-life is out there.

-And the Northeastern people just they get laughed at and made fun of by their liberal Democrat buddies when they get home and resume the cocktail party circuit.
+And the Northeastern people just, because they get laughed at and made fun of by their liberal Democrat buddies when they get home and resume the cocktail party circuit.

-So that's you know, social concerns are are uh clearly part of it as uh as well.
+So that's, you know, social concerns are clearly part of it as well.

-But the bottom line here, uh ladies and gentlemen, conservatism's about ideas.
+But the bottom line here, ladies and gentlemen, conservatism is about ideas.

 Leaving Ronald Reagan behind, if somebody says leave Reagan behind, that's it's to miss the point because nobody here wants Reagan again.